KrishJain-web/LLM_chatbot_ASK/tokenizer/input_target_pairs.md

 Parellel computing : When large data is divide into small parts for better computing.

 Now using , pytorch(data loader) for large dataset and Tensor(here as a 2 dimensional array). so basically the dataset that we provided gets converted into a 2D array due to tensor and that helps to give the next word by just shifting the array one.
+**Working of input-target pairing helps us to give the next word from the dataset .
+It happens by completely tokenizing the dataset and storing it in a tensor 2d matrix and then shifting it by one such that it looks a new word has been generated .